-Overview: Some summarizing, some stock-taking, some prospect, and maybe some synthesis. "\(\pi\)" means you're likely to learn more about the topic in 201.
+Overview: Some summarizing, some stock-taking, some prospect, a little synthesis. "\$\pm\$" means you're likely to learn more about the topic in 201.

 1. Learnability

 Back to the Chomskyan basics:

 - an observationally adequate grammar labels the utterances that a typical learner would encounter as grammatical (perhaps trivially, e.g. by listing them) - a descriptively adequate grammar captures the psychologically real generalizations-this could be operationalized as 'treats novel utterances the same way real speakers do' - the real prize, an explanatorily adequate theory, will, given typical learning data, return an descriptively adequate grammar